TOPIC

 Efforts to find qualified teachers has become more challenging in California, as the number of emergency teaching credentials has more than doubled since 2012–13.
 School leadership is similarly important and challenging.
 Policy and practices to build teacher and principal quality in California will need to take into account growing demand, fewer qualified people for positions, and high turnover.

-PACE's work in this area is designed to highlight the problems and help the state work toward evidence-based solutions.
+PACE's research in this area is designed to highlight the problems and help the state work toward evidence-based solutions.

 Recent Topic Publications